influxdata/docs-v2/content/v2.0/influxdb-templates/stacks/init.md

 InfluxDB automatically creates a new stack each time you [apply an InfluxDB template](/v2.0/influxdb-templates/use/) **without providing a stack ID**.
-You can also use the [`influx stacks init` command](/v2.0/reference/cli/influx/stacks/init/) to manually create or initialize a new stack.
+To manually create or initialize a new stack, use the [`influx stacks init` command](/v2.0/reference/cli/influx/stacks/init/).

 ## Initialize a stack when applying a template
 To automatically create a new stack when [applying an InfluxDB template](/v2.0/influxdb-templates/use/) **don't provide a stack ID**.
-InfluxDB applies the templated resources to a new stack and provides the **stack ID** the output.
+InfluxDB applies the resources in the template to a new stack and provides the **stack ID** the output.

 ```sh
 influx apply \